medizininformatik-initiative/distributed-analysis_datashield-qp/README.develop.md

 ## initialise your develop environment and start all neccessary docker containers

-To initialise your development environment you can use the `initialise_developer.sh` provided in this repository.
+To initialise your development environment you can use the `initialise_develop.sh` provided in this repository.

 This
 1. Creates a certificate authority (CA) and ssl certificates for each component